jaisw7/dgfs1D_gpu/README.md

 <br/>

-> For verification and tests, we have also added BGK/ESBGK **[Mieussens 2000, Chigullapalli 2011]** linear/kinetic scattering models as well (see examples/std/couette/bgk).
+> For verification and tests, we have also added BGK/ESBGK **[Mieussens 2000]** linear/kinetic scattering models as well (see examples/std/couette/bgk).

 ### Examples
 * examples/